ManishRShetty/AtLast/README.md

-# 🌍 Atlas-Agents: The Infinite, Self-Validating Trivia Engine
+# 🌍 AtLast: The Infinite, Self-Validating Trivia Engine

 > **A Multi-Agent System that plays "Where in the World?"**
 >